KYandow/metro-nashville-emergency-response-Python/README.md

 # Metro-E911-Project

-Requested by MEtro Nashville's Office of Emergency Management for this project:
+Requested by Metro Nashville's Office of Emergency Management for this project:

 - A timeline of each storm
 - Beginning and end of the event